-- Parents and/or legal guardians have sole responsibility for what their children read, view, or hear.
-Only parents or guardians may restrict their own children’s access to library materials.
-Selection of library materials will not be inhibited by the possibility that materials might inadvertently come into a child’s possession.
+- Parents and legal guardians have sole responsibility for what their children read, view, or hear.
+Only parents and guardians may restrict their own children’s access to library materials.
+Selection of library materials will not be restricted by the possibility that materials could come into a child’s possession.

-- The Library will attempt to provide materials for all members of the community.
-Access to and use of materials will not be denied or abridged because of origin, race, age, background, sex, or views.
-Likewise, none of these factors shall be cause to exclude any material of authors, artists, publishers, or producers.
+- Access to the collection will not be limited or denied because of origin, race, religion, age, background, sex, sexual orientation, gender identity, or views.
+These factors shall also not be cause to exclude any materials, authors, artists, or other creators from the collection.

 - Style and presentation